Who couldn’t use a substance that increases their resistance to stress these days?

 Best Formula for Stress Support With Adaptogens

-If you’re researching herbal formulas for stress management, our best-selling formula EaseTonic contains licorice root, plus other time-tested Chinese herbs that may help rebalance your body from the effects of chronic stress.
+If you’re researching herbal formulas for stress management, our best-selling formula EaseTonic contains licorice root, plus other time-tested Chinese herbs that may help support the body’s natural response to stress.

 And if you love herbal tea, any of the above adaptogens are available in granular extracts.
 You just add a scoop or two of the granules with the provides measuring spoon and stir in hot water for an instant tea.
 Just click any of the links above and it will take you to that specific herb’s granule extract page.